Suggestion: Watch the 10 minutes video tutorial before reading this article

 What is CIQ?

-In short words, CIQ stands for China Inspection and Quarantine and operates directly under AQSIQ, The General Administration of Quality Supervision, Inspection and Quarantine, one of the major quality management institutes in China.
+CIQ stands for China Inspection and Quarantine and operates directly under AQSIQ, The General Administration of Quality Supervision, Inspection and Quarantine, one of the major quality management authorities in China.

-There are 35 so called CIQ-offices localized in 31 provinces around China, all acting as extended arms of AQSIQ.
+There are 35 so-called CIQ-offices located in 31 provinces around China, all acting as extended arms of AQSIQ.

 Some of CIQ tasks include: to check labels, make sure that products have CCC marking and that exporters follow the local Chinese regulations.